You are here

 Shining a lens on urban life, the Anacostia Community Museum examines, documents and interprets the impact of historical and contemporary social issues on communities.
 However, the museum didn’t always focus on global communities, as the museum owes its roots to Anacostia’s local African American history and culture.

 The museum is located a mile from the Anacostia Stop on Metro’s Green Line in DC's Anacostia neighborhood.
-It is also serviced by taxis and ride-sharing companies like Uber.
+It is also serviced by taxis and ride-sharing options like Uber and Lyft.
 The museum offers free parking and, in summertime, a free round-trip shuttle that picks up at the National Mall and Anacostia Metro station.

 Going global through locals

 After opening in 1967, the Anacostia Neighborhood Museum – as it was known then – helped tell the history and experience of its surroundings, largely African American neighborhoods.
 After the National Museum of African American History and Culture was announced, the museum took its local community focus and applied it more globally.
 It changed its name to the Anacostia Community Museum in 2006 to magnify ethnic themes and social and cultural issues occurring within urban communities.